MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

 ### Common usecases for Python

+ Python is a great multi-purpose language.
+For data data science, m, games, web apps...

+But Python doesn't shine so much in mobile apps.

+And of course you can't run Python directly in the browser.
+But these days, with WebAssembly, you can get Python to run in the browser.

 - Once-off short scripts
 - Automating repetive tasks
 - Web servers (website, API, CMS)
 - Web scraping
 - Data Science (fetching, processing and visualizing data)
 - Machine Learning
 - Games
-- Special effects

-Python can even be used for mobile apps and build a static website.
+Python can even be used for mobile apps (`kivy` library) and building a static website (`mkdocs` or `hyde`).

-One web server appoach is Wordpress style - generate HTML from templates and use a database for fetching and store user data.
+One kind of Python web server appoach is like the Wordpress style - generate HTML from templates and use a database for fetching and store user data.

 Another approach is create an API which processes web requests and return serves JSON data for use by a web frontend or mobile apps.

 ### Typing